 I begin to lose altitude, and the rushing water snatches my boot.
 "Shit."

-We faulter and Bex lets out a rasping squeak, burying her face into my neck.
+We falter and Bex breathes in sharply, burying her face in my neck.

 I land hard on the bank, but we make it.

 She looks back at Astarion and Shadowheart.
 "We may not make it back alive, go on without us!"
-She says with a feeble voice.
+Her voice is comically feeble.

 Shadowheart shakes her head, and they plant themselves on the dock.
-Astarion waves his handkerchief at us.
-"Good luck with your search!
-Hope you find a good enough reason to kill the druid's leader!"
+Astarion waves at us.
+"Better you than us!"

 "Do you see my boot?"

-She looks around and sees it caught in some reeds willow-side.
-She gets it for me, and I dump the water out, slipping it back on.
+She looks around and spots it caught in some reeds willow-side.
+"Looks like it didn't go far."

 Another wrenching in my chest.

-My ears perk up and I make my way to her.
+She calls me over and I snap back to myself.
+I make my way to her.

 She looks at me and runs her hand across the bark.
 "I think I've found something!"